Diana Kennedy: Cooking classes and cookbook writing

 At the end of 1965, Kennedy and her husband moved to New York City, where he died the following year from cancer.
-In 1969, Kennedy began to teach classes in Mexican cooking in her apartment in the Upper West Side, with the encouragement of Craig Claiborne.
+In 1969, Kennedy began to teach classes in Mexican cooking in her apartment on the Upper West Side, with the encouragement of Craig Claiborne.
 This was the beginning of a decades-long teaching career, which began as her own venture, then in collaboration with other institutions such as the Peter Kump Cooking School in New York, as well as offering Mexican cooking "boot camps" at her home in Michoacán.
 Her classes focused on the most traditional cooking techniques and ingredients.
 For example, while most Mexican cooks now use pre-ground corn or corn flour, she insisted on teaching students how to soak kernels with lime overnight, remove the skins and grind with lard to make corn dough (masa).
 She had the most success with this since the 1970s, when cooking schools grew in popularity.

 The work with the cooking classes led to her first cookbook.
 From her time in Mexico City to her time in New York City, she had been supported in her work with Mexican cooking by Claiborne.
 She did not have experience writing, but after Fran McCullough, poetry editor at Harper and Row at the time, took one of her classes, she offered to help Kennedy put the book together and eventually collaborated on Kennedy's first five books.
 To complete the first one, Kennedy decided to return to Mexico to do further research.
 This research, she believed, was what separated her from other cookbook writers in that she took the time and effort to explore Mexico and do field research on how the cuisine varies.
 Her inexperience led to rewriting the book several times but the result was The Cuisines of Mexico, published in 1972.
 This book became a best-seller and is still one of the most authoritative single volumes on Mexican cooking.
 It began to change Americans' understanding of Mexican food, expanding it beyond Tex-Mex into the various regional cuisines and dishes, and is the basis of establishing authentic food in the U.S. The 1986 revision of the book is still in print.